 Why do we collect information about you?

-To provide you with the best possible care we must keep records about you, your health and the care we have provided, or plan to provide to you.
+The NHS aims to provide you with the highest quality of health care.
+To do this we must keep records about you, your health and the care we have provided, or plan to provide to you.

 What records do we hold?